-The two stage pricing design consist of a first stage where farmers are offered the opportunity to buy a bag of seed from the enumerator in a way that is as close as possible as how this happens in a real life setting where bargaining is the norm.1 The enumerator follows a standard script.
+The two stage pricing design consist of a first stage where farmers are offered the opportunity to buy a bag of seed from the enumerator in a way that is as close as possible as how this happens in a real life setting where bargaining is the norm.
+The enumerator follows a standard script.
 An initial ask price is randomly drawn, ranging from 12,000 to 9,000, and this price is then presented to the farmer as the price of the bag of seed.
 The enumerator then explains what kind of seed it is and what the advantages are.
-The farmer is then encourage to name his/her first price.
-A computer algorithm then determines a counteroffer that the enumerator asks, reemphasizing why the first price was too low.
-The farmer can then make a second bid.
-Bargaining continues until the price difference between the bid and ask price falls below a certain threshold (eg 1000) in which case the computer instructs the enumerator to indicate that this is his/her last price.
-The farmer can then decide to buy.
-If the farmer does not want to buy we will still sell the seed at the last bid made by the farmer.
-To make the bargaining also incentive compatible for the enumerators, we tell them in advance that the money that is collected from farmers during this first stage will be divided and distributed equally among all the enumerators.
+The farmer has the option to accept this price or not.
+If the farmer does not accept the ask price, then the farmer is encouraged to name his/her first bid price.